jonbleiberg88/mayacal_web/README.md

-# mayacal_api
+# mayacal_web
-WORK IN PROGRESS - A simple API for working with the mayacal library
+WORK IN PROGRESS - A simple web application for common Maya calendrical tasks.

+Built on the [mayacal](https://pypi.org/project/mayacal/) library